tlinnet/drawnmr/README.rst

 interact with NMR data.

 *nmrglue* is used for processing nmrdata, and *bokeh* is used for showing and interacting.
-A range of widgets is written to interact with the plot.
+A range of ipywidgets is planned to be written to interact with the plot.

 Important Links